UKHomeOffice/eud-iso-creator/README.md

 The idea is that a script is run to generate an ISO so that everything is centralized instead of using the ansible playbooks with their many dependencies.

+To generate an image run:
+`./generate_iso.sh`
+you will find the generated image in the iso_image directory.

 ## Things to be aware of

 After installation, run the post_install.sh script in the /root/install directory of the installed file system.